-The student should understand the roles and responsibilities of employers and employees and workplace programs as they relate to the operation of MEWP.
+The student will understand the roles and responsibilities of employers and employees and workplace programs as they relate to the operation of MEWP.

-1. The student should be aware of employers' responsibilities as they relate to the operation of MEWP.
+1. The student will be aware of employers' responsibilities as they relate to the operation of MEWP.

-2. The student should be aware of employees' responsibilities as they relate to the operation of MEWP.
+2. The student will be aware of employees' responsibilities as they relate to the operation of MEWP.

-3. The student should be aware of the key elements of a health and safety program for MEWP operators.
+3. The student will be aware of the key elements of a health and safety program for MEWP operators.

-4. The student should be aware of requirements of an Emergency Response Plan.
+4. The student will be aware of requirements of an Emergency Response Plan.

-5. The student should be aware of management, and supervision responsibilities as they relate to the operation of MEWP.
+5. The student will be aware of management, and supervision responsibilities as they relate to the operation of MEWP.

-6. The student should understand competency requirements as they relate to the operation of MEWP.
+6. The student will understand competency requirements as they relate to the operation of MEWP.

-7. The student should be aware of the elements of proper job planning and hazard assessment as they relate to the operation of MEWP.
+7. The student will be aware of the elements of proper job planning and hazard assessment as they relate to the operation of MEWP.

-8. Facility Design; students should be aware of workplace requirements.
+8. Facility Design; students will be aware of workplace requirements.